wingkeet/mongodb-runrs/README.md

 Ubuntu 18.04 is required.

 ### Installing
 You can use an ordinary user account; no root access is required.
-Go to your home directory and clone a local copy of this project:
+Go to your home directory and clone a local copy of this repository:
 ```
 cd ~
 git clone https://github.com/wingkeet/mongodb-runrs.git